K-polystability of Fano 4-folds with large Lefschetz defect: Preliminaries

 \subsection{Fujita-Li's valuative criterion}

-In this subsection we recall the characterization of K-semistability using valuations and we collect some preliminary results that arise from this study.
-A key definition is the invariant $\beta(E)$ computed on a divisor $E$ over $X$, that is a divisor on a normal birational model $Y$ over $X$ (see \cite{Fujita19, Li17}).
-For our purposes, we will focus on smooth varieties, even if the treatment can be made more general, referring to $\mathbb{Q}$-Fano varieties.
+In this subsection, we recall the characterization of K-semistability via valuations and gather some preliminary results arising from this perspective.
+A key definition is the invariant $\beta(E)$, the $\beta$-invariant, computed on a divisor $E$ over $X$, that is a divisor on a normal birational model $Y$ over $X$ (see \cite{Fujita19, Li17}).
+Here we focus on smooth varieties, although the treatment can be extended to $\mathbb{Q}$-Fano varieties.

 \begin{definition} Let $X$ be a smooth Fano variety and $E$ a prime divisor on a normal birational model $\mu\colon Y\to X$.
-We define:
+We define

 where $A(E)$ is the log-discrepancy of $X$ along $E$, namely $A(E):=1+\text{ord}_E(K_Y-\mu^*(K_X))$. \end{definition} We refer to \cite[$\S$2.2.C]{LazI} for the definition of $\vol(\, \text -\, )$.
-For simplicity, we set and notice that this integral takes values in a closed set $[0, \tau]$, where $\tau=\tau(E)$ is the pseudoeffective threshold of $E$ with respect to $-K_X$, namely:
+For simplicity, we set and notice that this integral takes values in a closed set $[0, \tau]$, where $\tau=\tau(E)$ is the pseudoeffective threshold of $E$ with respect to $-K_X$, namely

 Therefore, we have $\beta(E)=A(E)-S(E)$.